Cobra Learning - Organizing your course accessibly

 Organizing your course accessibly

-- Set clear course expectations
+- Setting clear course expectations

-- Make time limits and deadlines flexible
+- Set flexible time limits and deadlines

 - Provide alternative learning materials